flexmonster/js-pivot-table/README.md

 Moreover, you have no limitation on the server-side technology, no matter whether your website runs on .NET, Java, PHP, Ruby, etc.

-# Why use Flexmonster Pivot Table component?
+# Why use Flexmonster Pivot Table & Charts?

-## Easy to integrate
+## Easy-to-integrate

-Pivot Table Component can be natively used with JavaScript or [TypeScript](http://www.flexmonster.com/doc/integration-with-typescript/) and perfectly integrates with client side frameworks such as  [AngularJS](http://www.flexmonster.com/doc/integration-with-angularjs/), [Angular 2](http://www.flexmonster.com/doc/integration-with-angular-2/), [React](http://www.flexmonster.com/doc/integration-with-react/), [RequireJS](http://www.flexmonster.com/doc/integration-with-requirejs/) as good as with the server side like ASP.NET, Java JSP and others.
+Flexmonster Pivot Table & Charts can be natively used with JavaScript or [TypeScript](http://www.flexmonster.com/doc/integration-with-typescript/) and perfectly integrates with client side frameworks such as  [AngularJS](http://www.flexmonster.com/doc/integration-with-angularjs/), [Angular 2](http://www.flexmonster.com/doc/integration-with-angular-2/), [React](http://www.flexmonster.com/doc/integration-with-react/), [RequireJS](http://www.flexmonster.com/doc/integration-with-requirejs/) as good as with the server side like ASP.NET, Java JSP and others.

 ## Supports the most common data sources